 Instantly Heather and I became Periscope possessed.
 The next day we fully christened our individual submarines, heathercarden86 and rolandogomez into separate oceans; hers into the ocean of make-up and beauty, and mine into the ocean of photography.
 It was my second “up periscope” experience with the “Answering Your Photography Questions” broadcast where what was scheduled as a 10-minute show turned into a 40-minute session where I promised the almost 700 live viewers that I’d be broadcasting a live photo shoot with Heather later that evening.

 “You did what?”
 Heather asked me after the show.
-“Seriously, we don’t have a studio in the house or an area large enough to shoot in.
-We don’t have a studio here in Kokomo that we can use to do what you promised.”
+“Seriously, we don’t have a studio in the house or an area large enough to shoot in.”

 “We’ll make room somewhere,” I said as she stared at me with those “You’d better start cleaning out a spot to set up if we’re going to do this” eyes.
 So I did, I dove to clean out a section in her two-car garage at her house while she got ready and while I did that, her Twitter submarine rose up for her Periscope broadcast on how she applies makeup before a shoot.
 It was another great success on her part, and now we were ready for our live shoot.

 As you can see from the video clip provided below of part of our broadcast, we accomplished it, and the photos you see here, in slightly over 15-minutes with 737 live viewers before it ended and with almost 30 replays after it ended.
-The show also garnered over 3300 hearts, or “likes,” which has provided us with the passion to do it again soon—so a quick hint, if you want more live shoots, or live tutorials plus other things like Heather’s health, fitness and beauty tips where we answer your questions on the spot, heart us during these future broadcasts.
+The show also garnered over 3300 hearts, or “likes,” which has provided us with the passion to do it again soon.
 It’s easy, just keep tapping the screen as we’re broadcasting to let us know you like what you’re watching and want more in the future too.

 The First Challenge, Petrified on Periscope